I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Enter Alabaster Sherwin Williams.

 Why is this the perfect color solution?
-The warmth it has to it.
-It’s still close to white, just without the starkness or being glaringly white.
+It has warmth.
+It’s still close to white, just without the starkness or glaring whiteness.

 Alabaster is actually what Joanna Gaines has in her kitchen.
 So that pretty much explains it all right there.
 She can do no wrong in my eyes.